 05 Sep Huge Litter of Pitbull Puppies Rescued

-That’s right!
+Did you say pitbull puppies?
+Yes, that’s right!
 At Kitten Rescue, we don’t turn our backs when an animal needs our help — even if it’s not a kitten.

 On Saturday, September 1st at 8pm, we received an alert that a huge litter of ten orphaned pitbull puppies had just been dumped in a box at East Valley Shelter, and that even after extensive outreach, they were unable to find a foster home or rescue who was willing to take them in.
 The puppies were so tiny and new to this world — only one week old — and still needed to be bottle fed.
 They had no mama, and we knew they didn’t stand a chance without the help of a rescue.
 At 11pm, Kitten Rescue’s president drove over an hour to the shelter to pick them up.
 They hadn’t eaten in hours and needed to be bottle fed right away!